johnsonb-ucar/reStructuredText/README.rst

 Full Citations in Footnotes
 ---------------------------

 The Lorenz (1963) [1]_ model is specified by a set of three ordinary differential equations.
 The Lorenz (1996) [2]_ model is more complex.
-The transition line below sepearates this paragraph from the two paragraphs below.
+The transition line below separates this paragraph from the two paragraphs below.

 ------------